Glimesh/broadcast-box/README.md

 - `STUN_SERVERS` - List of STUN servers delineated by '|'.
 Useful if Broadcast Box is running behind a NAT

-- `TCP_MUX_ADDRESS` - If you wish to make WebRTC traffic available via TCP.
 - `UDP_MUX_PORT_WHEP` - Like `UDP_MUX_PORT` but only for WHEP traffic
 - `UDP_MUX_PORT_WHIP` - Like `UDP_MUX_PORT` but only for WHIP traffic
 - `UDP_MUX_PORT` - Serve all UDP traffic via one port.
 By default Broadcast Box listens on a random port

+- `TCP_MUX_ADDRESS` - If you wish to make WebRTC traffic available via TCP.
+- `TCP_MUX_FORCE` - If you wish to make WebRTC traffic only available via TCP.

 ## Network Test on Start